 Satins first appeared in a litter of Havanas owned by Walter Huey of Pendleton, IN in 1934.
 After consulting with Harvard University geneticists it was concluded that this was a simple mutation that was unlike anything seen in the rabbit world.
 From those humble beginnings the Satin Rabbit was born.
 First called Satin Havanas, these rabbits with the brilliant sheen were later renamed Satins.
 Today exhibitors can enjoy showing Satins in 11 brilliant colors.
 The Satins and Mini Satins (affectionately called Team Sheen) are grouped under one specialty club. – Maximum weight 11 lbs.

-The Satin Angora became a recognized breed in 1987.
-Crossing the French Angora with a Satin rabbit produced a commercial type and silky wool which possessed a distinct sheen that is the hallmark of the breed. – Maximum weight 9.5 lbs.
+The commercial typed Satin Angora became a recognized breed in 1987.
+The unique silky wool which possesses a distinct sheen is considered some of the most valuable of all wool and is the hallmark of the breed. – Maximum weight 9.5 lbs.

 One of the oldest recorded breed of domestic rabbit the Silver dates back at least to the 1500s.
 There are legends and stories that tell of Sir Walter Raleigh introducing the breed to England from Portugal.
 Around 1920 the Silver was introduced onto American soil and was accepted as a breed.
 It was one of the first breeds to ever be accepted and today, it is accepted in three different varieties: black, brown and fawn.
 The Silver is distinguished by the silvery luster of the white guard hairs mingled with the colored portion of the coat. – Maximum weight 5 lbs.